 - PANEL DISCUSSION: The Role of Liquid Fuels for Maintaining Clean and Sustainable Mobility, Transport and Aviation.

-Invited & confirmed panellists include senior representatives from ROLAND BERGER, SUSTAINABLE FUELS, OMV PETROM, NESTE, INA GRUPA, MOL GROUP
+Invited & confirmed panellists include senior representatives from CONCAWE, ROLAND BERGER, SUSTAINABLE FUELS, NESTE, and INA GRUPA

 - Petrochemical Technologies & Integration: A look at current trends and with recent project case studies.